 Wear thick-soled shoes or boots with good grip to keep from slipping while moving around on the roof.
-Roofs get very hot, even on relatively mild summer days, so wear long pants and work gloves to protect skin.
-Because removing shingles will cause them to shed granules, you might also consider wearing goggles to protect your eyes.
-And of course, a safety harness is always a good idea when working in such a precarious environment.
+Roofs get very hot, even on relatively mild summer days, so wear long pants and work gloves to protect your skin.
+Because removing shingles will cause them to shed granules, you should also wear goggles to protect your eyes.
+And of course, a safety harness is highly recommended when working in such a precarious environment.

-You want to ensure that any shingles or nails that miss the dumpster don’t cause damage to your property.
-Place plywood over your air conditioner (with the unit turned off) and against any windows near the dumpster.
+You want to ensure that any shingles or nails that miss the dumpster, or other disposal method you’re using, don’t cause damage to your property.
+Place plywood over your air conditioner (with the unit turned off) and against any windows near the bin.
 Lay tarps over shrubs or other landscaping elements around the perimeter of your house.
 Set up your ladders in the area where they are the most stable and the least likely to be bumped by anyone passing by.
-Finally, set up your roof jacks.
-Space them no more than 4 feet apart and drive nails through the roof sheathing into a rafter.
-Use at least 3 nails per jack.
-When the jacks are secured, add in plywood boards.
-This forms a barrier to keep removed shingles from sliding off the roof, and is also a safety measure.

-Start at the peak in the section of your roof farthest from the dumpster.
-Work your shovel or fork under the ridge caps and pry them loose.
+Start at the peak of the section of your roof farthest from your dumpster or other disposal method.
+Work your shovel or fork under the ridge caps – the shingles at the peak of your roof – and pry them loose.
 Allow them to slide down to the jacks.

-Once you’ve pried up the caps, you’ll be working your way down the roof, removing shingles in 2-3 foot sections.
-Use the same method you did on the caps: work your tool under the shingles plus the felt paper beneath them, pry them up, and let them slide down to the jacks.
+Once you’ve pried up the caps, you’ll be working your way down the roof, removing shingles in 2 to 3-foot sections.
+Use the same method you did on the caps: work your tool under the shingles plus the felt paper beneath them, pry them up and let them slide down to the jacks.
 For the moment, don’t worry if some nails get left behind in the roof.
 You’ll deal with those later.

 When you’ve worked your way down to the jacks, gather the discarded shingles and toss them in the dumpster.
 Note: shingles are heavy.
 Especially if you had to remove multiple layers, even a small section’s worth of shingles will be very heavy.
-DO NOT overload yourself as you make your way to the dumpster.
+Do not overload yourself as you make your way to your disposal container.
 Take small armfuls in as many trips as necessary.
 You don’t want to risk stumbling and slipping as you move across the roof.

-Now return to the peak and begin removing your next 2-3 foot section of shingles.
+Now return to the peak and begin removing your next 2 to 3-foot section of shingles.

-Inspect flashings for signs of wear.
-If they are free of cracks and rust, you can reuse them with your new shingles.
-If they do show signs of wear, however, remove them and discard.
+Inspect the flashing – the thin pieces of material that direct water away from the home – for signs of wear.
+If the material is free of cracks and rust, you can reuse it with your new shingles.
+If any of the flashing shows signs of wear, remove and discard it.

 If you are keeping your flashing, remove the nails and bend it up and back with a pry bar to remove the shingles underneath.

-Note: Flashing in valleys and around chimneys and plumbing vents usually has the same lifespan as your shingles, so you’ll want to remove it.
+Note: The flashing in valleys and around chimneys and plumbing vents usually has the same lifespan as your shingles, so you’ll want to remove it.
 Don’t do it just yet, though.
 You’ll return to this step after you’ve removed all shingles.

 You’ve removed all the shingles down to the jacks on the part of the roof you’re currently working.
-Now it’s time to remove the jacks to remove the shingles under them.
+Now it’s time to remove the jacks and take off the last remaining shingles under them.
 You can go about this in one of two ways.

-Method 1: Spread a tarp beneath the roof section you’re working , allow the shingles to slide off the roof onto it as your pry them up, and then empty the tarp into the dumpster once you’re done.
+We recommend spreading a tarp beneath the roof section you’re working on, allowing the shingles to slide off the roof onto it as you pry them up, then emptying the tarp into the dumpster once you’re done.

 Once you’ve removed all the shingles on one part of the roof, it’s time to remove the flashing.
 Starting at the top of a valley, pry the flashing loose as you pull up, working your way downward.
 Pry the flashing from around all vents as well.

 *Repeat steps 9-12 on all other parts of the roof.
-When your roof is completely bare, move on to the next step.
+When your roof is completely bare, you can move on to the next step.

 Go back over each section of the roof, pulling out any protruding nails.
 As you go, inspect for damaged sheathing.
-If you come across any rotted or otherwise damaged sections, these will need to be replaced by the roofers (or you, if you’re particularly handy/ambitious) before new shingles go on.
+If you come across any rotted or otherwise damaged sections, these will need to be replaced by the roofers before new shingles go on.
 Next, sweep the roof clean with a push broom.
-Be careful: shingle granules are slippery.
+Be careful, as shingle granules are slippery.
 Move slowly and cautiously as you sweep.